Read about stunning silk flowers, beautiful weddings, amazing replica bouquets and my latest designs.

 Fresh flowers come in many subtle colours and combinations that you just don’t find in artificial flowers, which makes replicating wedding bouquets such a challenge.

-Plan B was to take inspiration from the Calla’s name, Picasso, and paint the burgundy part onto a plain Calla flower.
+Plan B was to take inspiration from the Calla’s name, Picasso, and paint the burgundy part onto a plain flower.
 But even that was a challenge!
-The first flower I tried was made of latex and reacted badly to the paint. it absorbed the paint and changing its colour.
+The first flower I tried was made of latex and reacted badly to the paint, absorbing it and changing colour.
 I tried a different paint, but that wouldn’t dry, so I ordered a different type of Calla.
 Finally everything came together, the paint was stable and the flowers were complete.
 I was pleased with the result and proud to have created a replica bouquet (right) so similar to the original (left).

 A replica wedding bouquet makes a wonderful and thoughtful gift for a birthday or anniversary.
 A present that will last forever and a lovely reminder of their special day.